 The Reshaping European Democracy initiative aims to analyze, debate, and help improve the state of European democracy.
 It takes a composite look at innovations and trends across Europe’s civil society, citizen participation, digital technology, political parties, and institutional reforms, and assesses how they are shaping the future of democracy in Europe.

 The EU has chastised member states who do not adhere to its professed values.
 However, a new report about the rule of law falls short in providing the objective basis to withhold funding to those who defy democracy.
-EU funds should be allocated on direct criteria related to poor governance.
-Otherwise, recovery funds can be siphoned by the political clienteles of government parties.

 The EU is poised to release new policies to bolster democracy in a digital age.
 How well these policies fare will depend on how well Europe tackles domestic challenges to democracy.